 This class focuses more on the in-depth analysis of sculptural metalsmithing.
-Jumping right into the safety and basics of creating with such a medium, students will be challenged with visually designing and implementing methods to create a personal project.
-Three projects will be introduced at the beginning of the course and students will individually choose which to focus on.
+Jumping right into the safety and basics of creating with such a medium, students will be challenged with visually designing and implementing methods to create personal projects that are thematically tied to their classmates.
+Students will also engage in research of metalworking techniques, history, and aesthetics.
+A component of drawing is utilized as part of planning project intents and sketching out ideas to share.
 While this course is individually tailored, fundamental vocabulary, historical understanding, and demonstrations will lead the classroom community to success.